Juangunner4/primos-marketplace/README.md

 are generated on startup.
 A code is required when a wallet logs in for the first time and is consumed afterwards.

+### Admin Page

+Logging in with the admin wallet enables an additional page accessible from the profile screen.
+Set the wallet address via the `ADMIN_WALLET` environment variable (defaults to the project's demo value).
+The admin can create and view beta codes which are stored in MongoDB.

 Both can be started independently during development or together using the `run-dev.sh` helper script.
 A PowerShell version is available as `run-dev.ps1` for Windows environments.